Frequently Asked Questions

 How long does it take?

 We schedule processing in the order of fiber received.
 Please call or email us to find out our current expected return date.
-As of January 2014, we are running at 12-14 weeks.
+Please see the “Schedule” page for our current turnaround.

 What size yarn should I order?